-The following is written by a female, adult patient of Orthodontics by Birth, Stewart, and Fletcher who is writing a journal about her experience with Invisalign:
+The following is written by a female, adult patient of Orthodontics by Birth, Stewart, and Fletcher who is writing a journal about her Invisalign experience:

 After two weeks of waiting for things to begin, I look forward to getting started on this process of Invisalign!
 The appointment was pretty simple today.
 I went to the office where the doctor showed me the aligners and how they look.
 The aligners pretty much look like the retainers I had that were destroyed by the aforementioned puppy.
 Note to self: the CASE they gave me will certainly need to be the home for my aligners at ALL times, to avoid any issue.